stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-The colour mask is used to specify which colour channels are subject to the blend operation expressed as a simple string:
+The colour `mask` is used to specify which channels are subject to the blend operation, expressed as a simple string:

 ```java
 public AttachmentBuilder mask(String mask) {